PointNorm-Net: Self-Supervised Normal Prediction of 3D Point Clouds via Multi-Modal Distribution Estimation: Experiments

 \section{Experiments}

+We conducted comprehensive experiments using six datasets: four acquired from various 3D scanning technologies (KITTI \cite{geiger2012we}, Semantic3D \cite{Semantic3D}, NYUV2 \cite{nyuv22012}, and the dataset from PCV \cite{MultiNormal2019}) and two sampled from triangular meshes (SceneNN \cite{SceneNN} and the dataset from PCPNet \cite{PCPNet:2018}).
+The performance is evaluated with the \emph{Root Mean Square} (RMS) error of the angle difference \cite{PCPNet:2018}, \emph{RMS with threshold} (RMS$_\tau$) which makes the measure greater than $\tau^{\circ}$ as bad as $90^{\circ}$ \cite{HF-cubes}, and the \emph{Percentage of Good Points} (PGP$\alpha$) metric which computes the percentage of points with an error less than $\alpha$ degree \cite{PCPNet:2018}.

-To evaluate the performance of our approach thoroughly, two types of methods are compared: 1) the conventional normal estimation methods including PCA \cite{HoppeDDMS92}, Jet \cite{Jets}, HF-cubes \cite{HF-cubes}, LRRfast \cite{least_squares} and PCV \cite{MultiNormal2019}; 2) the deep learning-based supervised normal estimation methods including AdaFit \cite{Adafit}, G2N2 \cite{Geometry-Guided}, DeepFit \cite{DeepFit}, PCPNet \cite{PCPNet:2018} and HoughCNN \cite{Boulch2016}.
-For the conventional methods, we uniformly choose the same scale as ours with 256 neighbor points.
-The fit order of Jet is set to 2.
+To thoroughly evaluate the performance of our approach, two categories of methods are compared: 1) unsupervised methods including traditional HF-cubes \cite{HF-cubes}, LRRfast \cite{least_squares}, PCV \cite{MultiNormal2019}, PCA \cite{HoppeDDMS92}, and learning-based NeuralGF \cite{NeuralGF23}; 2) supervised deep learning methods including \jz{SHS-Net \cite{SHS23}, CMG-Net \cite{CMG24}, MSECNet \cite{MSECNet2024},} AdaFit \cite{Adafit}, G2N2 \cite{Geometry-Guided}, DeepFit \cite{DeepFit}, and PCPNet \cite{PCPNet:2018}.
+The same scale with 256 neighbor points is chosen for the traditional methods.
 All other parameters, if any, are set to default.

-Extensive experiments are conducted on the synthetic dataset of PCPNet \cite{PCPNet:2018} and three scanned datasets, including KITTI \cite{geiger2012we}, NYUV2 \cite{nyuv22012} and the dataset from PCV \cite{MultiNormal2019}.
-The performance is evaluated with the \emph{Root Mean Square} (RMS) error of the angle difference \cite{PCPNet:2018}, \emph{RMS with threshold} (RMS$_\tau$) which makes the measure greater than $\tau^{\circ}$ as bad as $90^{\circ}$ \cite{HF-cubes}, and the \emph{Percentage of Good Points} (PGP$\alpha$) metric which computes the percentage of points with an error less than $\alpha$ degree \cite{PCPNet:2018}.
+The parameters of NeuralGF for SceneNN, Semantic3D, KITTI, and the synthetic dataset of PCPNet are set as the authors provided and tuned to obtain the best results for PCV and NYUV2.
+For the supervised deep learning methods, we employed the original configurations as specified by their respective authors.

-We use the Adam optimizer with a batch size of 512 and a learning rate of 0.001.
+For PointNorm-Net, we set the following parameters: input neighborhood size ($k$) to 256, number of randomly selected points for fitting candidate normals ($k_s$) to 4, and number of initial candidate normals to 100.
+We use Adam optimizer with a batch size of 512 and a learning rate of 0.001.
 The implementation is done in PyTorch and trained on a single Nvidia GTX 1080Ti.
-For MSUNE and MSUNE-Net, the size $k$ of input neighborhood $\mathcal{N}_k(\mathbf{p}_t)$ is 256, the number $k_s$ of randomly selected points used to fit candidate normals is set to 4, and the number of the initial candidate normals is 100.